Gracesunday16/marketing-promotion-analysis/README.md

 Our marketing team regularly runs promotions — from discounts to flash sales — but there's been no structured way to measure which campaigns actually drive results.
 We needed a clear answer: "Which promos worked best, and were they worth the cost, which country should we increase promotional investment and what month of the year is best for promotion?"

+## 🌟 Why This Project Matters

+Promotions are a major part of marketing budgets, but without proper analysis, companies can’t tell which campaigns are truly profitable.
+This project helps bridge that gap by using data to measure the real return on investment (ROI) and sales lift of different promotions across product categories, regions, and customer types.

+By visualizing promo performance, this dashboard supports smarter decision-making — helping marketing and operations teams invest where it matters most.

 ## Project Objectives

 - Track and compare ROI of different promotions types